Tontonjo/certificate_generator/README.md

 ```shell
 apt-get install openssl
 ```
+- Download script
-- Download script, open it, and edit the "settings" section according to your needs
+- Open it, and edit the "settings" section according to your needs
 - - Generate a wildcard certificate:
 ```shell
 bash certificate_generator.sh